dishb/release-notes/README.md

 Tags should always be the version number of the release.
 They too, should follow Semantic Versioning.

 ## Content:
 At the top of the release notes should be a summary of why this release was made.
 This would include things like new features, why the features were added, or if any bugs were fixed.
-Release notes should list every new commit (by commit name/ID) since the last release and the commits' titles.
+An optional piece would be a list every new commit (by commit name/ID) since the last release and the commits' titles.
 Under that should be a list of features the project currently has.
 This should include every feature, even old ones that have existed since previous releases.
 There should be a list of all the contributors of the project.
 At the bottom should be a section that states the project's license and where it can be found in the project or online.

 ## Examples:
 An example/template file can be found in `./TEMPLATE.md`.